greigs/csharp-simple-opengl-crossplatform-renderer/README.md

 The renderer uses OpenTK, a C# wrapper for the OpenGL graphics API, to achieve hardware-accelerated rendering.
 The core of the process involves a programmable pipeline using shaders.

-### 1. Asset Loading
+### 1. Asset Loading & Normal Calculation
 - The `teapot.obj` model and the GLSL shader files are embedded directly into the application executable.
+- On startup, the `Model.cs` class parses the `.obj` file's vertices.
+Since the model file does not contain vertex normals (which are essential for lighting), they are calculated manually.
+- For each vertex, the normal is computed by averaging the surface normals of all the faces that share that vertex.
+This creates a smooth appearance.
-- On startup, the `Model.cs` class parses the `.obj` file's vertices and calculates the model's geometric center.
-This data is then uploaded to the GPU into a Vertex Buffer Object (VBO).
+- The final vertex data, interleaved with positions and their corresponding calculated normals, is uploaded to the GPU into a Vertex Buffer Object (VBO).
+An Element Buffer Object (EBO) is also created to allow for efficient indexed drawing.

 ### 2. The Rendering Loop
 The application runs a continuous loop that performs the following steps for each frame:

 #### a.
 Transformation (The MVP Matrix)
-The position of each vertex is transformed from its local model space into its final screen position using a series of matrix multiplications.
-This is known as the Model-View-Projection (MVP) matrix.
+The position of each vertex is transformed from its local model space into its final screen position using a series of matrix multiplications (Model-View-Projection).
-- **Model Matrix:** This matrix first translates the teapot so its geometric center is at the world origin `(0,0,0)`, ensuring it rotates around its center.
+- **Model Matrix:** Translates the teapot to the world origin and applies rotation.
-- **View Matrix:** This is controlled by the `Camera.cs` class, which implements an orbital camera.
-It positions the "viewer" at a certain distance and orientation from the world origin, making it look at the teapot.
+- **View Matrix:** Controlled by an orbital camera (`Camera.cs`).
 Mouse movements rotate the camera around the teapot, and the scroll wheel changes its distance.
-- **Projection Matrix:** This matrix applies perspective, making parts of the model that are further away appear smaller, which creates the illusion of depth.
+- **Projection Matrix:** Applies perspective to create the illusion of depth.

 #### b.
 Shader Execution
-The MVP matrix and vertex data are passed to the shaders running on the GPU.
+The MVP matrix, vertex data, and other uniforms are passed to the shaders running on the GPU.
-- **`shader.vert` (Vertex Shader):** This program runs for every vertex in the model.
-Its primary job is to apply the MVP matrix transformation to each vertex's position.
+- **`shader.vert` (Vertex Shader):** This program runs for every vertex.
+It transforms the vertex position using the MVP matrix and also transforms the vertex normal into world space for lighting calculations.
-- **`shader.frag` (Fragment Shader):** After the vertices are transformed, this program runs for every pixel that the teapot covers on the screen.
-It determines the final color of the pixel.
-In this project, it's very simple: it just outputs a constant white color, giving the teapot its solid appearance.
+- **`shader.frag` (Fragment Shader):** This program runs for every pixel the teapot covers.
+It receives the world-space position and normal from the vertex shader.
+    - **Lighting:** It calculates Blinn-Phong lighting (ambient, diffuse, and specular components) based on the surface normal and the positions of the camera and a fixed light source.
+This gives the teapot its 3D appearance.
+    - **Color:** It calculates a procedural, animated tie-dye pattern using trigonometric functions and a `time` uniform that is updated every frame.
+    - The final pixel color is the result of multiplying the lighting value by the tie-dye color.

 This entire process repeats every frame, allowing for smooth animation and interaction.